mplowey28/car-page/README.md

 # Car advert
-A React web app showing off a modernly styled page for a car.
+A React landing page for a car.

 # Motivation
 # Build status